ayonli/injectable-ts/README.md

 class B {
     a: A;

-    // The constructor parameters will be auto-injected with required dependency. constructor(a: A) {
+    // Constructor parameters will be auto-injected with required dependencies. constructor(a: A) {
         this.a = a;
     }